Hamster-Cult/Code-Documentation/docs/source/usage.rst

 Download PostgresSQL from the official site or use choco install postgresql

-Install Firebase from the official site and Uvicorn.
+Install Uvicorn from the official site.

 Running the project
 -------------------